mitmul/chainermn-on-azure/examples/imagenet/README.md

 ## Check all nodes

 ```
-cat ~/hosts.txt | parallel -a - bash setup_k80.sh {}
+bash setup.sh
 ```

 Some nodes may be rebooted due to errors.

-After that, run this to ensure all nodes can run NNIST example with `mpirun` command using multiple nodes.
+After that, if you want to ensure all nodes can run NNIST example with `mpirun` command using multiple nodes, run this:

 ```
 bash check_mnist_seq.sh